dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 - Domain Validation -> the CA validates that the requestor really has the ownership of the domain in the csr.
 Usually asking to put a file in a specific path under the domain, or putting a new DNS subdomain entry under the domain
 - Organization Validation -> CA will contact the organization and will check every detail of the company that will be included in the cert
 - Extended Validation -> CA will make full background check of the organization, by actually visiting the company and checking the IDs of the key employees etc..
+This certificate type will print the company name in the browser bar above the certificate

 ## Cert Validity Scopes

 - Single Domain Certs -> for single domain
-- Wildcard SSL Certs -> valid for any subdomain
+- Wildcard SSL Certs -> valid for any subdomain of one domain
-- Multi-Domain SSL Cert -> valid for multiple domain
+- Multi-Domain SAN SSL Cert -> valid for multiple different domain
-- Self signed certificates
+- Self signed certificates -> only valid on machines which has the signing CA cert installed in the OS trust store

 ---